xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### entries(*record*)
 Obtain an array of `[key, value]` pairs of the record.

+### errorTE(*val*, *weights*)
+Calculate Tenney-Euclid error w.r.t the vals basis.
+Weights are applied multiplicatively on top of Tenney weights if given.

 ### every(*array = $$*, *test*)
 Tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.
 It doesn't modify the array.
 If no array is provided it defaults to the current scale.
 If no test is provided it defaults to truthiness.